codyheiser/cnmf/README.md

 # Input data and Scanpy
 Input counts data can be provided to cNMF in 2 ways:
 1. as a raw tab-delimited text file containing row labels with cell IDs (barcodes) and column labels as gene IDs
-2. as a scanpy file ending in .h5ad containg counts as the data feature.
-See the PBMC dataset tutorial for an example of how to generate the Scanpy object from the data provided by 10X.
-Because Scanpy uses sparse matrices by default, the .h5ad data structure can take up much less memory than the raw counts matrix and can be much faster to load.
+2. as a scanpy file ending in `.h5ad` containg counts as the data feature.
+Because Scanpy uses sparse matrices by default, the .h5ad data structure can take up much less memory than the raw counts matrix and is much faster to load.

 # Step by step guide
-You can see all possible command line options by running
+You can see all possible command line options by running:
 ```
-cnmf -h
+cnmf {prepare, factorize, combine, consensus, k_selection_plot} -h
 ```
-and see the [simulated dataset tutorial](Tutorials/analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](Tutorials/analyze_pbmc_example_data.ipynb) for a step by step walkthrough with example data.
+See the [simulated dataset tutorial](Tutorials/analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](Tutorials/analyze_pbmc_example_data.ipynb) for a step by step walkthrough with example data.
 We also describe the key ideas and parameters for each step below.

 ### Step 1 - normalize the input matrix and prepare the run parameters
 Example command:
 ```
-cnmf prepare ./example_data/counts_prefiltered.txt --output-dir ./example_data --name example_cNMF -k 5 6 7 8 9 10 11 12 13 --n-iter 100 --n-jobs 1 --seed 14 --numgenes 2000
+cnmf prepare ./example_data/counts_prefiltered.txt --output-dir ./example_data --name example_cNMF -k 5 6 7 8 9 10 11 12 13 -n 30 -j 1
 ```
 Path structure
   - `--output-dir` - the output directory into which all results will be placed.
 Default: `.`